alexjoverm/blog/source/_drafts/Test-fully-rendered-Vue-js-Components-in-Jest.md

   })
 })
 ```

+ > Btw, have you realized about the `beforeEach` thing?
+That's a very clean way to create a clean component before each test, which is very important in unit testing, since it defines that test shouldn't depend on each other.

 Both `mount` and `shallow` use exactly the same API, the difference is in the rendering.
 I'll show you progressively the API along in this series.